Skip to content

 Contribute via Web IDE

 If you have a web browser (most probably you are using it to read this page) and want to contribute to the documentation, you are good to go.
-GitLab offers a rich and versatile web interface to work with repositories.
-To start fixing typos and edit source files, please find more information on the page Contributing via web browser.
+GitLab offers a rich and versatile web interface for working with repositories.
+To start fixing typos and edit source files, you can find more information on the page Contributing via web browser.

 Contribute via Local Clone

-For experienced Git users, we provide a Docker container that includes all checks of the CI engine used in the back-end.
-Using them should ensure that merge requests will not be blocked due to automatic checking.
-The page on Contributing via local clone provides you with the details about how to setup and use your local clone of the repository.
+For experienced Git users, we provide a Docker container that includes all the checks of the CI engine used in the backend.
+Using them should ensure that merge requests are not blocked due to automatic checks.
+The page Contributing via local clone provides you with the details about how to set up and use your local clone of the repository.

 CI/CD Pipeline

-All contributions need to pass the CI pipeline which consists of various checks to ensure, that the content rules are met.
+All contributions need to pass through the CI pipeline which consists of various checks to ensure that the content rules have been followed.

 The stages of the CI/CD pipeline are defined in a .gitlab.yaml file.
-For security reasons, this file is managed in a second, private repository.
+For security reasons, this file is maintained in a second, private repository.